AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Acceptance Criteria: Local tests for the model logic pass.

 # Complete

+Task: Create a Model for Parking History
+Description: Made a model for parking data.
+Acceptance Criteria: Model was successfully created and migrated.

+Task: Create Tests for Parking History
+Description: Test for all equivalences parts in the parkingLotHistory model.
+Acceptance Criteria: Test cases for lot history executes and passes.

 Task: Create Unit for Schedule Input - Jordan Musselman\
 Description: Add unit to the project that will be used for users to enter their class schedules\